 Chair Paris asked Mr. Troy what is the next step?

-The idea is to discuss this with the Committee to collect feedbacks and then bring back to the workgroup
+The idea is to discuss this with the Committee to collect feedback and then bring back to the workgroup

 Majority of the Committee members supported combining the case file review and appeal hearing.
 The Committee also said no to the panels idea